-- 1 If a ringing signal is received, set the Talk/Monitor switch to T. - 2 If talk battery is present, the test set will go offhook and draw dial tone.
+- 1 If a ringing signal is received, set the Talk/Monitor switch to T. The test set automatically tests for high-speed data on the line. - 2 If there is no data and talk battery is present, the test set goes off-hook and draws dial tone.

-The test set will not go off-hook if the line voltage exceeds 140 Vdc.
+The TS44DLX Deluxe will not go off-hook if the line voltage exceeds 140 Vdc.